Froginha/roman2arabic/README.md

 Challenge project, for testing programming for web development internship.

-My challenge was to make a converter from Roman to Arabic numbers the same with the arabics.
+1.challenge was to make a converter from Roman to Arabic numbers the same with the arabics.
 For the task, consider only positive integers between 1 and 3999.

 It was allowed to use any tool, library or framework